Forth (programming language): Uses

 Ashton-Tate's RapidFile (1986), a flat-file database program, and VP-Planner from Paperback Software International (1983), a spreadsheet program competing with Lotus 1-2-3, were written in Forth.

 The Canon Cat (1987) uses Forth for its system programming.

 Rockwell produced single-chip microcomputers with resident Forth kernels: the R65F11 and R65F12.

 ASYST was a Forth expansion for measuring and controlling on PCs.

 History

 Forth evolved from Charles H. Moore's personal programming system, which had been in continuous development since 1968.
 Forth was first exposed to other programmers in the early 1970s, starting with Elizabeth Rather at the United States National Radio Astronomy Observatory (NRAO).
 After their work at NRAO, Charles Moore and Elizabeth Rather formed FORTH, Inc. in 1973, refining and porting Forth systems to dozens of other platforms in the next decade.

-Forth is so-named, because in 1968 "the file holding the interpreter was labeled FOURTH, for 4th (next) generation software, but the IBM 1130 operating system restricted file names to five characters."
 Moore saw Forth as a successor to compile-link-go third-generation programming languages, or software for "fourth generation" hardware.
+He recalls how the name was coined:

 FORTH, Inc.'s microFORTH was developed for the Intel 8080, Motorola 6800, Zilog Z80, and RCA 1802 microprocessors, starting in 1976.
 MicroFORTH was later used by hobbyists to generate Forth systems for other architectures, such as the 6502 in 1978.
 The Forth Interest Group was formed in 1978.
 It promoted and distributed its own version of the language, FIG-Forth, for most makes of home computer.

 Forth was popular in the early 1980s, because it was well suited to the limited memory of microcomputers.
 The ease of implementing the language led to many implementations.
-The British Jupiter ACE home computer has Forth in its ROM-resident operating system.
+The Jupiter ACE home computer has Forth in its ROM-resident operating system.
 Insoft GraFORTH is a version of Forth with graphics extensions for the Apple II.